MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 ## Completing prerequisites

-- Once all the workflows have a green tick in their **Last refresh** column, you would have completed the pre-requisites to use this feature _(refer to the image shown for reference)_.
+- Once all the workflows have a green tick in their **Last refresh** column, you would have completed the prerequisites to use this feature _(refer to the image shown for reference)_.
         - _Depending on the number of projects and tasks in your environment, it could take **up to 24 hours** for all dataflows to complete their refresh_.

 ![Last Refresh Completed](media/RRLastRefreshCompleteV2.png)